schreinerman/AmbiqSuite_SeggerIDE/README.md

 # AmbiqSuite_SeggerIDE
-Tool for automatically adding projects for Segger Embedded Studio
+Tool for automatically adding projects for Segger Embedded Studio in AmbiqSuite of Ambiq Micro

 Download the AmbiqSuiteSeggerProjectCreator.exe tool and start it in